 Stitches were also exaggerated to break the sneaker’s minimalist imagery.
 The semi-circles at the heel portion extend from the ground all the way up to the bottom part of the upper.
 Lastly, the Three Stripes at the mid shank not only acts as an addendum to its aesthetic but also holds the piping to anchor the laces.

 Running has always been in the Adidas DNA since it first started their vicissitudes way back in the 1940s.
-Though there was a prevalence of football inspired boots like the Adidas Samba, the more substantial chunk of the German brand’s legacy contributes to running.
+Though there was a prevalence of soccer inspired cleats like the Adidas Samba, the more substantial chunk of the German brand’s legacy contributes to running.
 Eventually, these vintage runners would turn out to be a distinguished option for casual wear in recent years.

 It was in the 80s when Adidas went full-throttle concerning their focus to the mile-bound activity.
 The proliferation of ZX shoes in the Adidas catalog proved worthy of deeming the brand as one of the top producers of performance kicks.
 But as the company encountered numerous problems financially and marketing-wise, they resorted to a more efficient strategy.